 Once it’s cooked, garnish with a squeeze of lime, chopped cashews for a little texture and crunch, and green onions as desired.
 Serve with rice for a wonderful pairing.
 It soaks up the sauce and is OH SO YUMMY.
 Done, and done!

-Other Adaptations and Questions
+Other Adaptations and FAQs

-- Stock – you can add in some vegetable stock towards the end of the cooking process if you’d like an even soupier final dish.
+You can add in some vegetable stock towards the end of the cooking process if you’d like an even soupier final dish.
 Be sure to adjust your salt levels if adding more liquid.

 Creamy Coconut Vegetable Stir Fry